anjalikrishnap/robottestautomation/README.md

-# robottestautomation
-Sample Amazon web test using Robot Framework and SeleniumLibrary
+<h1 style="background-color:DodgerBlue;">Sample Amazon web test using Robot Framework and SeleniumLibrary</h1>
-<h1 style="background-color:DodgerBlue;">A practice automation test framework for Amazon.com</h1>
+A practice automation test framework for Amazon.com
 <p>Robot Framework is a generic open source automation framework for acceptance testing and acceptance test-driven development.
 This project introduces the basic Robot Framework with Selenium Library for testing some of the scenarios of the public site Amazon,To get an understanding of how robot tests can be written executed and how the logs looks like. </p>
 <h2 style="background-color:DodgerBlue;">Contents:</h2>
 Test case files are located in Tests directory and the resource files used by them are located in the Resource directory.
 Necessary input data has been updated in DATAS and custom python libraries are inside Customlib directory.